guschris/fileq/README.md

 ### Task File Format
 * Each task is represented by a regular file in the task directory.
 * The filename is used for alphabetical sorting of the tasks.
 * The content of the file should be a single line containing the command to execute.
+To make task running "robust", use [autorestart](https://github.com/guschris/autorestart) within your tasks.

 ### Output
 The program outputs log messages to standard error (stderr).
 These messages indicate when tasks start, complete, or fail, along with the elapsed time for each task.